Skip to main content

 Secondary cardholders also don’t get welcome bonuses.
 While most credit cards offer extra rewards to new clients, you can’t double up by sharing the joint credit card with a partner.

 Because credit cards usually have different reward categories, you may be missing out on points by having just one shared card.
 To maximize your rewards, sign up for a couple cards with different reward categories.
-For example, if you both love traveling, one of you could get the BMO eclipse Visa Infinite Card which offers 5 points per dollar spent on groceries and gas, while the other could get the American Express Cobalt card which pays 3 points per dollar on streaming subscriptions, 5 points per dollar spent on restaurants and restaurants, and 2 points per dollar on transit and travel.
+For example, if you both love traveling, one of you could get the BMO eclipse Visa Infinite Card which offers 5 points per dollar spent on groceries and gas, while the other could get the American Express Cobalt card which pays 3 points per dollar on streaming subscriptions, 5 points per dollar spent on restaurants and restaurants, and 2 points per dollar on ride shares, transit and gas.
 Both cards give you flexible redemption options for travel bookings.
 If you’re both authorized users of each card, you’ll always have the best one on hand.

 Look out for special offers for joint credit card users too - with the BMO eclipse Visa Infinite Card you’ll also earn 10% more points when you add another user to your account, although the additional cardholder will have to pay a $50 annual fee.
 The American Express Cobalt card does not charge a fee for additional joint credit card holders.